How to Create a Booking App for Your Gym or Fitness Studio

 Mobindustry experience in fitness app development

 We created an application for a large chain of gyms in Indonesia.
-For this client, we implemented mobile membership cards, online catalog of sport products, class bookings and real-time scheduling.
+For this client, we implemented mobile membership cards, the online catalog of sports products, class bookings, and real-time scheduling.
 Other features also included maps and routes, payments and internal currency that allowed our client to save money on payment gateway fees.

 The cost of a fitness mobile app

 The cost of a mobile app for your gym or fitness center depends on these factors:

 - Scope of features

 - Hourly rate of your development team

 The hourly rate of developers influences the app’s cost the most, and hourly rates often depend on location.
 For example, an application that costs $40,000 to build in the US will cost around $9,000 if developed by engineers in Ukraine.

 This is a rough estimate of each feature you may need for your project.
 Note that this estimate doesn’t include hours the team will need for communication, setting up the development environment, and defining the architecture and design.